Shark Online Fidget Spinner Wheel

 Logo Facts About Each Type of Shark

-Below are all the types of shark featured in the shark picker wheel above, however there are many more species of shark in the world.
+Below are all the types of shark featured in the Shark Online Fidget Spinner Wheel above, however there are many more species of shark in the world.
 If you have a favourite shark that isn't on the wheel and want it added please let us know!
 You can contact us here.

 Angel Shark